facelessuser/coloraide/docs/src/markdown/manipulation.md

 ### Checking for Undefined Values

-As previously mentioned, a color channel can be undefined for a number of reasons.
-And in cases such as interpolation, undefined values can even be useful.
-On the other hand, sometimes an undefined value may need to be handled special.
+As [previously mentioned](#undefined-values), a color channel can be undefined for a number of reasons.
+And in cases such as [interpolation](./interpolation.md), undefined values can even be useful.
+On the other hand, sometimes knowing there is an undefined value or being able to ignore it can be useful.

 Undefined values are represented as the float value `NaN`.
 And since `NaN` values are not numbers -- hence the name "not a number" -- they don't quite work the same as normal numbers.
 They don't contribute to math operations like add,